Chiropractic care for back pain

 Chiropractic care is a way to diagnose and treat health problems that affect the nerves, muscles, bones, and joints of the body.
 A health care provider who provides chiropractic care is called a chiropractor.

 Hands-on adjustment of the spine, called spinal manipulation, is the basis of chiropractic care.
-Most chiropractors also use other types of treatments.
+Most chiropractors also use other types of treatments as well.

 What Happens During a Visit to a Chiropractor?

-The first visit usually lasts 30 - 60 minutes.
-Your chiropractor will want to know about your goals for treatment and your health history.
+The first visit most often lasts 30 to 60 minutes.
+Your chiropractor will ask about your goals for treatment and your health history.
 You will be asked about your:

 - Past injuries and illnesses